gregorylegarec/cozy-app-publish/README.md

 The url of the registry, by default it will be https://staging-apps-registry.cozycloud.cc.

+##### `--space`

+Use this options to provide a specific space name of the registry to publish the application in.
+By default it will be published in the default space.

 ##### `--travis`

 Enable this option will make this tool use the dedicated script for Travis CI environment.